synfynal/woocommerce-connector-docs/Source Files/articles/return-orders.md

 The following list describes the available options:

-- <i>All</i> : The WooCommerce Connector synchronizes all orders between your webstore and Business Central.
+- <i>All</i> : Synchronize all orders between your webstore and Business Central.
-- <i>None</i> : The WooCommerce Connector does not synchronize return orders between your webstore and Business Central.
+- <i>None</i> : Do not synchronize return orders between your webstore and Business Central.

 When performing a synchronization for a return order, the WooCommerce Connector performs one of the following actions: